 The student is responsible for all supplies and equipment as required by courses.
 Required textbooks are provided.

 The RRNA is provided with operating room attire during clinical instruction except at a few rotation sites.
-The RRNA must provide a white lab coat.
+The RRNA must provide black scrubs for simulation lab and a white lab coat.

 Technology